Turkey, EU agree on continued dialogue, renewal of migration deal

 "I think we need to take a look to see the impact that the existing sanctions have had and then determine whether (there is) more that needs to be done," Blinken said during his Senate Foreign Relations Committee confirmation hearing.

-Çavuşoğlu stated that the U.S. has threatened Turkey previously but that Ankara had to buy the Russian S-400 defense system since it needed to feel under protection.
+Reminding that the U.S. has threatened Turkey previously, Çavuşoğlu elaborated that Ankara had to buy the Russian S-400 defense system since it needed to feel under protection.
 “They have to approach us with concrete proposals as well as guarantees,” he added.

 Last month, the U.S. imposed sanctions on Turkey's Presidency of Defense Industries (SSB), its chief Ismail Demir and three other officials to penalize Turkey for its purchase of the Russian S-400s.
 The sanctions through the Countering America's Adversaries Through Sanctions Act (CAATSA) – designed to deter any country from agreeing to military deals with Russia – also restricts U.S. loans and credit to the SSB, although that is not seen as having a significant impact.